Sculpture by the Sea

+Sydney

 History

 In 1995, David Handley, founder of Sculpture by the Sea, was living in Prague.
 He visited an outdoor sculpture park in Klatovy, northern Bohemia.
 He was inspired to do something similar in Australia.
-On his return to Sydney in 1996, His friends suggested the Bondi to Tamarama coastal walk as a suitable location.
+On his return to Sydney in 1996, his friends suggested the Bondi to Tamarama coastal walk as a suitable location.
 At first, he planned on having paintings as well as sculptures, naming this exhibition "Art by the Sea" but dropped the idea as the weather can be unpredictable on the coast.
-This is how Sculpture by the Sea came into being.